 Foam is most frequently used as structural core material for composite laminates, delivering added strength, stiffness, and insulation, without adding weight.
 Generally, it is easy to handle, readily conforms to shapes, and can be bonded in layers to add thickness.

-At FibreGlast.com, you'll find a variety of foams used for applications that include:
+At FibreGlast.com, you will find a variety of foams used for applications that include:

 - Cavity filling